epfl-ada/ada-2020-project-milestone-p3-p3_klr/README.md

 ## **5) Methods**

 Annually measured Civil War Data, with {0,1} labels on the dependent dummy variable, indicating if a civil war outbreak took place, is provided by Hegre and Sambanis, 2006.
 Therein, is provided 7141 observations, with eighty-eight predictor variables.
-First, feature selection using .. is
+First, feature selection using t-sne and some experiments with online feature selection methods.
+Boosted trees, SVM and Neural networks achieve great results in a variaty of use cases and have the potential to outperform Random Forests on this classification task.